A Step-by-Step guide, by Janie Amdal

 - Use a collar measuring tool or make your own tool using two carpenter’s squares (L shaped rulers) or L shaped cardboard cutouts.
 Overlap the long sides of the two rulers or cutouts forming what looks like a letter C or one vertical side of a collar.

 - Place measuring tool on the animal as if it were one vertical side of the collar.
 Place it just where you want the collar to sit on the animal at the wither and below the airway.
 Grip the tool so it won’t slip as you remove it.
 Be sure the two parts do not slip; then measure from the top to the bottom on the inside.
 That will be your collar size.

 - Look from the front at your horse’s neck.
 You will be able to shape of the animal’s neck and determine the (sweeny) for the collar.
 Average, straight necks, i.e. thoroughbred, standardbred are FULL FACE.
 Necks that are wider at the bottom than the top, i.e. quarter horse, fjord, halflinger, most average drafts are HALF sweeny necks that are heavy and thick all the way up are FULL sweeny Mules and Donkeys have their own special shaped collars.
 Their necks are flatter on the sides and more straight than horses.

-And, that there, my friends, is the basics of measuring for a harness!
+There they are – the basics of measuring for a harness!

 There are lots of great tips and tricks over in our HorseDriver group on Facebook, too.
 Feel free to join the group, and share pictures of your animal all harnessed up – lots of our long-time customers and friends will be glad to help you make adjustments to ensure you’ve got the right fit.
 If you are unsure about any of the above, or have other questions, please feel free to just call!